Requirements

 - Duotone

-- Indexed Color
+- Indexed Colour

 - Multichannel

-Color map and DEM schema folder locations
+Colour map and DEM schema folder locations

 Windows: C:\Program Files\Avenza\Geographic Imager\Color Mappings

-Mac: /Avenza/Geographic Imager/Georaphic Imager Plug-in/Color Mappings
+Mac: /Avenza/Geographic Imager/Geographic Imager Plug-in/Color Mappings

 Windows: C:\ProgramData\Avenza\Geographic Imager